Dry air is a mixture of gases where the average molecular weight (or molar mass) can be calculated by adding the weight of each component

 Mi = the molar mass of each gas

-The molar mass of dry air is 28.9647 g/mol.
+The molar mass of dry air with oxygen, nitrogen and the other components as indicated below is 28.9647 g/mol.
 Composition and content of each gas in air is given in the figures and the table below.

 See also Air Density at varying pressure, Density and specific weight at varying temperature, Diffusion Coefficients for Gases in Air, Dynamic (absolute) and kinematic viscosity, Prandtl Number, Specific heat at varying temperature and Specific heat at varying pressure, Thermal Conductivity, Thermal Diffusivity, Properties at gas-liquid equilibrium conditions and Air properties, for other properties of air.

 For full table with Molar mass an Molar mass in Air - rotate the screen!

 |Components in dry air||Volume ratio = Molar ratio, |

 |Name||Formula||[mol/molair]||[vol %]||[g/mol] |

 |Average molar mass of air||28.9647|

 The density of dry air can be calculated with the Ideal Gas Law

 Rair = 287.05 = individual gas constant [J/kg K]